 One of Britain’s most incredible natural landmarks the gorge is home to some spectacular landscape including cliffs and subterranean stalactite show caves.
 The area is therefore fantastic for hiking, caving and rock climbing, and for those who prefer a little less adrenalin, there are many scenic walks and cycle trails too.

-Cheddar cheese has been produced here since the 12th Century and is to this day stored and matured in the Cheddar Caves.
-If you’re a fan of this delicious savoury snack, there’s no better place to sample some of the finest in the world.
+You can’t leave Cheddar without doing a cheese-tasting…the clue is in the name!
+Cheddar cheese has been produced in the area since the 12th Century and is to this day stored and matured in the Cheddar Caves.
+The best places to taste some of the region’s finest produce is The Cheddar Gorge Cheese Company.